 How do I set up Facebook & Instagram Ads?

-As both Instagram and Facebook are owned by Meta, you actually run them from the same dashboard: Facebook Ads Manager.
+As Meta owns both Instagram and Facebook, you actually run them from the same dashboard: Facebook Ads Manager.

 The Meta for Business page (previously Facebook for Business) is the starting point for campaigns on both platforms.